One of the world’s largest motorhome rental agencies

 - Northern Territory has different blood alcohol limits for drivers depending on their licence and the type of vehicle being driven.
 0.05% is the limit that will apply to most motorhome rental customers—but it is always recommended that you abstain from alcohol entirely before getting behind the wheel.

-Before leaving the depot, pay careful attention to the orientation given.
+Before leaving the camper hire Darwin branch, pay careful attention to the orientation given.
 Take notes and ask any questions you have—this is the best way to prepare yourself to operate the vehicle.
 Most rental suppliers will be happy to answer any queries before and during your trip, so don’t be afraid to ask.

 Road trip destinations for your campervan hire holiday from Darwin